datastaxdevs/demo-astra-db-amazon-bedrock/README.md

 ### Amazon Bedrock

 Amazon Bedrock is a fully managed, fully serverless service offering access to foundation models from various AI companies in a single API, together with additional capabilities such as facilities for fine-tuning and agent frameworks.

 Amazon Bedrock aims at simplifying development, especially for Generative AI, while maintaining privacy and security.
 Experimenting with foundation models is easy, and models can be further customized in a privacy-aware fashion within Bedrock.

-Foundation models from Amazon Bedrock can be easily **integrated with Astra DB**, most notably with its Vector capabilities, thereby providing a solid framework for developing Generative AI and other ML-centered applications.

-In the following example, you will be able to run a standard RAG (retrieval-augmented generation) application that makes use of AI models from Amazon Bedrock and uses Astra DB as a Vector Store.

-The integration is built with the LangChain framework, which conveniently offers native support for Amazon Bedrock as well as Astra DB.
-Using LangChain is a popular and well-established choice -- but certainly not the only one.
-See the references at the end of the page for further options.

 ![](./img/bedrock-00.png)